Table of Contents

 - Aesthetic: People who plan on spending a significant amount of time in their laundry room may prioritize how aesthetically pleasing the flooring is.
 You might also want a great-looking laundry room if it also serves as an entrance to your home that guests may use.
 Hardwood and vinyl are the most aesthetically pleasing flooring types for laundry rooms.

 - Durability: Does your laundry room flooring need to be more durable than anything else?
 This consideration is especially important for households with pets that might be running around with long nails and tossing around hard chew toys and bones.
 Kids might also be rough on your laundry room flooring if it’s in an area of the home where they might run through it.
-Think about how much activity this room will see, then decide how durable your flooring will need to be to withstand it.
+Think about how much activity this room will see, then decide how durable your flooring will need to withstand it.

 - Location in your home: Where is your laundry room located in your home?
 It could be in your basement, the garage, the second floor, the first floor or another area of the house.
 The placement of the laundry room will affect the type of flooring you choose because it changes the environment the material must be able to exist.
 For example, basements typically have more moisture than other rooms of the home, so you’ll need a more moisture-resistant type of flooring if your laundry room is downstairs.